bloXroute-Labs/bxgateway/src/bloxroute_cli/README.compare-tx-feeds.md

 Use the `--verbose` flag to print extra statistics.

-Use the `--include-from-blockchain` flag to have the bloXroute feed include transactions received from the gateway's blockchain node, rather than just from the BDN.
+Use the `--exclude-from-blockchain` flag to have the bloXroute feed exclude transactions received from the gateway's blockchain node, instead only reporting those received from the BDN.